-After years of cleaning both my house and uni accommodation, finding cheats to cleaning have been my saviour.
-Here are 10 of my cleaning tips which will help to nt only speed things up, but make it cheaper too!
+After years of cleaning both my house and uni accommodation, finding cheats for cleaning have been my saviour.
+Here are 10 cleaning hacks to save time, but ones that will help you to save pennies too!

 I have mentioned this in my Zoflora hacks post, but it is a sneaky little cheat to clean your sponges and sink.
+This is one of the best cleaning hacks to save time.
 Every night I fill the sink up with half a cap of Zoflora and boiling water, throwing all my sponges in there.
-When I wake up, all the cloths are smelling dd fresh and ready for use and the sink is shiny and clean.
+When I wake up, all the cloths are smelling fresh and ready for use and the sink is shiny and clean.

 This one is a tip that I have to thank my boyfriends mum for – she has literally saved me so much time.
 To clean your microwave, all you need to do is fill a bowl with water and washing up liquid – and heat it up in the centre of your microwave for 2 minutes at a time.
 About 6-8 minutes later, take the bowl out, grab a wipe and down the sides of the microwave – you will find that all the dirt comes straight off.